aws-samples/amazon-kinesis-data-analytics-examples/image-classification/README.md

 **provide your own S3 Buckets as parameter**

-Once this stack completes launching, navigate to the Kinesis Data Analytics for Apache Flink console and find the application called blog-DJL-flink-ImageRecognition-application.
+Once this stack completes launching, navigate to the Kinesis Data Analytics for Apache Flink console and find the application called blog-DJL-flink-ImageClassification-application.
 Click on Run, then navigate to the Amazon S3 bucket you specified in the `outputBucketPath` variable.
 If you have readable in the source bucket listed, you should see classifications of those images within the checkpoint interval of the running application.
 See manual steps below for further steps to validate.

 ### Dependencies